 On Saturday, February 13, 2010, the phone rang and I recognized the number.
 I took a deep breath and answered.
 The voice said they had a donor that was a 16-year-old boy who had been in a car accident.
 I proceeded immediately to the hospital.
 My father and I were there within the hour with my sister and mother shortly thereafter.
 All that afternoon we were instructed it could be soon.
 At 8:00 p.m., we were told it would be tomorrow.
 My family always made medical situations manageable and we collectively put our faith in the right places.
 My family knew this was a means to a 2nd chance at life for me.

 On my way to the hospital, I had sent out a mass text message via cell phone to friends and family who wanted to know when things were happening.
-It read,” Headed 2 hospital 4 transplant.
+It read,” Headed 2 hospital 4 transplants.
 Pray 4 donors family in this difficult time.
 No need 2 reply.
 HE carries me thru.”

-The “HE carries me thru” reference had been my rally cry which I shared with whomever blessed me on the transplant road.
+The “HE carries me thru” reference had been my rally cry which I shared with whoever blessed me on the transplant road.
 I adapted the phrase from the last line of the well-known short story, “Footprints.”
 In the story, a man and GOD walk along a beach reviewing the man’s life.
 The man questions GOD as to why at the most difficult times there were just one set of footprints in the sand.
 GOD’s simple reply, “My child, it was then I carried you.”
 I had enough difficult times to know, that despite people calling me “courageous,” I knew I’d been “carried thru.”